Singer cyclic lattices of type M: Abstract

-\subsection{Abstract}
+\section{Abstract}

-\begin{adjustwidth}{3em}{3em} We construct the type-preserving panel-regular lattices in buildings of type $M$ which have cyclic stabilizers of spherical $2$-residues in the case where $M$ has off-diagonal entries in $\{ 2,3,\infty\}$.
+We construct the type-preserving panel-regular lattices in buildings of type M, for M with entries two, three or infinity, which have cyclic stabilizers of spherical 2-residues.
 We obtain these lattices as fundamental groups of their associated quotient buildings, which are constructed by amalgamating quotients of generalized digons and triangles by actions of Singer cyclic groups.
-Each quotient construction has an associated `gluing matrix' which encodes how the quotient generalized polygons are amalgamated.
-We show that the gluing matrices also encode presentations of the panel-regular lattices. \end{adjustwidth}
+Each quotient construction has an associated gluing matrix which encodes how the quotient generalized polygons are amalgamated.
+We show that these gluing matrices also encode presentations of the panel-regular lattices.